aletcher/ridingtheridge/_posts/thoughts/2024-04-14-essay-contentment.md

 ---

-**Thank-you.** This post is deeply indebted to Sam Harris.
+**Thank-yous.** This post is deeply indebted to Sam Harris.
 Truly grateful to his every-day invitation to meditate, and his capacity to thread many needles in one breath.
 I highly recommend his Waking Up app as a starting point – though one eventually needs to come into contact with a physical teacher, and a physical community.
 I thank Casa Virupa for being this community in my life, and my teachers Laia, Glòria, and Lama Norbu, for their incessantly wise and compassionate teachings.
 I thank them also for pointing me to Geshe Tashi Tsering's book, The Four Noble Truths.

 **Post-scriptum.** It is easy enough to mock spiritual materialism, and the carpe diem coffee cups (delivered tomorrow by Amazon if you subscribe to Prime!!
 Hand-carved by a ceramic artist on Etsy!!).
 But the idiom really is beautiful, especially in the presence of its significant other half: